allenai/natural-perturbations/README.md

-# Natural Perturbations for BoolQ (yes/no question answering dataset)
+# Natural Perturbations for BoolQ
-This repository contains the resources relevant to the [this publication](#Paper).
+This repository contains the resources relevant to the following publication:

-## Paper
-For more details, see the following paper:
 ```bibtex
 @article{khashabi2020naturalperturbations,
   title={Natural Perturbation for Robust Question Answering},